AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 pip install -r requirements.txt
 ```

-This will add the dependencies to you base environment.
+This will add the dependencies to your base environment.

 **Option 2: Install via conda-forge**
 ```bash